eth-educators/eth-docker-docs/website/docs/Usage/ConfigureWallet.md

 ---
 id: ConfigureWallet
-title: "Step 3: Generate an Ethereum PoS wallet and key files"
+title: "Step 3: Generate Ethereum PoS key files"
-sidebar_label: Configure Wallet
+sidebar_label: Generate keys
 ---

 You will deposit ETH to the deposit contract, and receive staking rewards on this locked ETH in turn.<br />